|

 Dozens Backtest instructions

-held for the holding period, but there is also a trading period
+are held for the holding period, but there is also a trading

-shorter than the holding period, which specifies how often new stocks are
+period shorter than the holding period, which specifies how often new

-selected.
-The portfolio is split into enough partitions so stocks can be
+stocks are selected.
+The portfolio is split into enough partitions so

 There are two ways to select the stocks to hold.
 First, you can simply